IFZA vs RAKEZ vs Meydan vs DMCC: How to Compare the Four

 The free zone is where the company is officially located, which matters for day-to-day life as much as for the licence.

 IFZA sits in Dubai Silicon Oasis — reasonable Dubai access, around 25 minutes from the airport and Dubai Marina.
 DMCC is in JLT, a central, established commercial district, and the location is part of what you pay for.
 Meydan is slightly inland, a newer area, clean and convenient, close to Downtown and Business Bay.
 RAKEZ is the outlier: most owners who run a RAKEZ company actually live and work in Dubai on a Dubai residential lease, with the licence being the company’s official base rather than the owner’s.
-That is entirely workable; it just adds the occasional trip north for a renewal or Emirates ID step.

 On visas, a residence visa from any free zone lets you live anywhere in the UAE — a RAKEZ company’s owner can live in Dubai, an IFZA company’s owner in Abu Dhabi.
 The number of visas a licence carries is tied to the workspace package, and all four can accommodate a typical owner-plus-family requirement.
 RAKEZ’s industrial packages allow larger workforce allocations; Meydan tends to be flexible on smaller packages.
 If you are relocating a team from day one, the package and visa quota become a real factor in the choice.